microsoft/RAFT/README.md

 returning results in memory without saving them. `LocalPipeline` is for quick local experiments.

-Equip both the worker and reviewer with tools for consulting internal documentation and error catalogs.
-Tailor the `entities` field in the [default output model](src/raft/defaults/extraction.py) to your domain's identifiers and attributes to support precise case filtering and targeted searches across your knowledge base.
+**Adapt RAFT to your historical cases.** We strongly recommend equipping both the worker and reviewer with tools to search your private knowledge base, internal documentation, and error catalogs.
+Add background context about your products, terminology, and case data to their instructions.
+Replace the generic `entities` field in the [default output model](src/raft/defaults/extraction.py) with application-specific identifiers and attributes for filtering and knowledge lookup.
+Tailor the reviewer's instructions and acceptance criteria to what makes an extracted case accurate and useful for your application.

+Timeline entries are a key part of RAFT's design.
+Modifications are welcome, though we recommend keeping the core idea intact.

 Process cases incrementally and store/search the results in a service such as **[Microsoft Azure AI Search](https://learn.microsoft.com/en-us/azure/search/)**,